The Origins of SquareTwo

 • Ashley B. Alley: BA in Art History and Curatorial Studies from Brigham Young University, MPSA (Public Service and Administration) from Texas A&M University, with experience in both research and writing related contemporary global women's issues.

-• Savannah Eccles Johnston: Ph.D.
-Candidate, political science.
-Her research focuses on American political thought, and she is the mother of two children.
+• Savannah Eccles Johnston: Assistant Professor, political science, SLCC.
+Her research focuses on American political thought, and she is the mother of four children.

-• Ted Richards is a PhD candidate in Political Science at Claremont Graduate University.
-He is writing his dissertation on Shakespeare’s influence on Abraham Lincoln’s thought and statesmanship.
+• Ted Richards received his PhD in Political Science from Claremont Graduate University; he is now a postdoc at the Declaration of Independence Center at the University of Mississippi in Oxford, Mississippi.
+He is writing a book n on Shakespeare’s influence on Abraham Lincoln’s thought and statesmanship.
 He found his way to political philosophy by way of apologetics and theology on his mission in Pittsburgh, PA.
 He is married to a beautiful wife and is the father of two beautiful daughters.
 Ted is an avid musician.

 Emeriti: